-Each year, the program admits approximately 100 students and graduates approximately 70.
+Each year, the program admits approximately 100 students.
 Courses are conducted both in the Marple classroom, where theories are learned and discussed, and at various health care facilities where students apply those theories in clinical.
 The LPN program consists of four levels of study:

 - Level I:Students are taught basic skills necessary to care for a patient.
 They also learn Math (for medication administration) as well as Anatomy & Physiology.

 - Level II:Students learn basic Nutrition, the skills of administering medication, and begin to learn Medical Surgical Nursing.
 They are also introduced to the Concepts of Mental Health.

 - Level III:This level focuses on Obstetrical & Pediatric Nursing and Medical Surgical Nursing as well.

 - Level IV:Students continue with Advanced Medical Surgical Nursing, Psychiatric and Mental Retardation Nursing as well as Gerontological Nursing.